 Air conditioning can be a critical investment in North Andover.
 The humidity and overall heat can rise high enough in the summer to make it uncomfortable indoors without air conditioning.
 Some of the older homes in North Andover may contain structural difficulties that make it hard to install a traditional central AC.

 Homeowners looking for alternate solutions for air conditioning may debate between installing a high velocity AC and a mini-split AC system, among other potential options.
-At 128 Plumbing, our licensed and insured technicians can offer guidance to help you make the right decision for your home, whether large or small.
+At 128 Plumbing, Heating, Cooling & Electric, our licensed and insured technicians can offer guidance to help you make the right decision for your home, whether large or small.

 A large, efficient air conditioning system is a must for most homeowners of large or moderate-sized homes.
 When you need a system that is powerful enough for a large home but compact with fewer ductwork requirements, either a ductless mini-split AC system or a high-velocity AC system could work for you.
 Compare the differences before making a decision.